aminejabri/kata-bank/README.md

 Kata-bank project: simple bank account management with operations.

+This project allows you to populate the database, then retrieve the account IDs (from the populate endpoint response or the account list endpoint), add operations (via the POST operation endpoint), and finally retrieve the monthly statements of a given account.

 ## Description

 This project implements a bank account with operations such as deposits, withdrawals, and balance calculation.